Astley Cooper: Biography

-In 1802 Cooper received the Copley Medal for two papers read before the Royal Society of London on the destruction of the tympanic membrane and was elected a Fellow of that society the same year.
-In 1805 he took an active part in the formation of the Medical and Chirurgical Society of London, and in 1804 he brought out the first, and in 1807 the second, part of his great work on hernia, which added so largely to his reputation that in 1813 his annual professional income rose to 21,000 pounds sterling.
+Astley Cooper received the Copley Medal in 1801 for two papers read before the Royal Society of London on the destruction of the tympanic membrane.

+In February 1802 or February 1805 he was elected a Fellow of the Society.

+In 1805 he took an active part in the formation of the Medical and Chirurgical Society of London and was its President in 1819.
+In 1804 he brought out the first, and in 1807 the second, part of his great work on hernia, which added so largely to his reputation that in 1813 his annual professional income rose to 21,000 pounds sterling.
 In the same year he was appointed professor of comparative anatomy to the Royal College of Surgeons and was very popular as a lecturer.

-In 1817 Cooper performed his famous operation of tying the abdominal aorta for aneurism; and in 1820 he removed an infected sebaceous cyst from the head of George IV.
+In 1817 Cooper performed his famous operation of tying the abdominal aorta for aneurysm; and in 1820 he removed an infected wen (in more modern terminology, a sebaceous cyst) from the scalp of King George IV.

 About six months afterwards he received a baronetcy, which, as he had no son, was to descend to his nephew and adopted son, Astley Cooper.
 He was appointed sergeant surgeon to George IV in 1828.
 He served as president of the Royal College of Surgeons in 1827 and again in 1836, and he was elected a vice-president of the Royal Society in 1830.
 In 1821, he was elected a foreign member of the Royal Swedish Academy of Sciences.
 He died on 12 February 1841 in London, and is interred, by his own desire, in the crypt of the Chapel of Thomas Guy, St Thomas Street (on the site now shared by King's College London and Guy's Hospital).
 A statue by Edward Hodges Baily was erected in St Paul's Cathedral.